petter-holmberg/elements/README.md

 `array_double_ended` supports insertion at the back and the front in amortized constant time using `push` and `push_first`.
 If the capacity is exceeded it reallocates and moves its elements.
 `array_double_ended` has regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
 `array_double_ended` also provides a monadic interface through the member functions `.map` and `.flat_map`.

+`array_circular` implements an array of elements that are not necessarily contiguously allocated, as the elements are treated as if they may wrap around at the end of the reserved area.
+It stores a single pointer on the stack, keeping the array size and capacity in a header to the array elements.
+Positions of `array_circular` elements are larger and element access is slower than for `array` and `array_double_ended`.
+`array_circular` supports insertion at the back and the front in amortized constant time using `push` and `push_first`.
+If the capacity is exceeded it reallocates and moves its elements.
+`array_circular` has regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
+`array_circular` also provides a monadic interface through the member functions `.map` and `.flat_map`.

 `array_k` implements an array of *k* elements contiguously allocated on the stack, like built-in C++ arrays, but with regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
 `array_k` also provides a monadic interface through the member functions `.map` and `.flat_map`.